 It’s going to be hard to narrow down where’d you like to vacation in this amazingly beautiful country because there is a ton to do.
 But between teaching adorable Polish kids and checking out the sites of Krakow, you are going to need to visit southern Poland to see Zakopane.
-If you haven’t heard, ILP has a new volunteer opportunity in Poland !
-It’s been a favorite place to vacation for our volunteers living in Ukraine or Lithuania, but now you’ve got the chance to live and volunteer in Poland!
+If you haven’t heard, International Language Programs has a volunteer opportunity in Poland !
+It’s been a favorite place to vacation for our volunteers living in Lithuania or another ILP European country, but now you’ve got the chance to live and volunteer in Poland!
 We’re pretty excited… can’t you tell?

-Not only is this city mega beautiful, it’s a perfect place to vacation during both the sunny warm summers of Poland and the snowy winters.
+Turns out the city of Zakopane is the perfect place to vacation during both the sunny warm summers of Poland and the snowy winters.
 Take a train ride straight down from Krakow and enjoy a vacation full of adventures, ancient castles, and jaw-dropping beauty.
 You’d be sad if you missed these five sites during your visit:

 - Take The Cable Car